solid/authorization-panel/proposals/acp/use-cases.md

 _Now Alice can add new people she’s interviewing with to the interviewing [authorization group](https://solid.github.io/authorization-panel/wac-ucr/#authorization-group), and remove them when the opportunity is no longer active.
 This is much more intuitive and easy for Alice._

-Create a group called interviewing
+Create a group called interviewing.

 ```HTTP
 PUT /interviewing HTTP/1.1